12 Best Automated Phishing Simulation Tools [2026 Guide]

 User Interaction & Data Collection: When a user interacts with the email, the system tracks key metrics.
 Did they click the link?
 Did they enter credentials on the fake landing page?
 Or, ideally, did they use a reporting button to flag the email?
 We track click rates, compromise rates, and report times.

-Remediation & Training: This is the crucial feedback loop.
-If a user clicks, they are immediately presented with ‘just-in-time’ training—a short video or a micro-learning module explaining the red flags they missed.
+Remediation & Training: This is the key feedback loop.
+If a user clicks, they are immediately presented with ‘just-in-time’ training, a short video or a micro-learning module explaining the red flags they missed.
 Some platforms automatically enroll repeat-clickers into more intensive training courses.

 Key Benefits of Phishing Simulations for Businesses:

-Reduces Human Risk: The primary benefit is a quantifiable reduction in risky behavior.
-Based on our experience, organizations can reduce employee click-through rates by up to 90% within 12 months of implementing a continuous simulation and training program.
+Reduces Human Risk: The primary benefit is a measurable drop in risky behavior.
+Based on our experience, organizations can cut employee click-through rates by up to 90% within 12 months of running a continuous simulation and training program.

-Strengthens Security Culture: Consistent simulations foster a proactive mindset.
-Employees transition from being potential victims to a human firewall, which we measure through a steady increase in phishing report rates—a key indicator of a healthy security culture.
+Strengthens Security Culture: Consistent simulations build a proactive mindset.
+Employees shift from potential victims to a human firewall.
+We measure this through a steady rise in phishing report rates, a key indicator of a healthy security culture.

-Meets Compliance Mandates: Regular, documented phishing tests help satisfy security awareness training requirements under major frameworks.
-This includes PCI DSS for payment data, HIPAA for healthcare information, and ISO 27001 for information security management.
+Meets Compliance Mandates: Regular, documented phishing tests help satisfy security awareness training requirements across major frameworks.
+That covers PCI DSS for payment data, HIPAA for healthcare information, and ISO 27001 for information security management.

 Provides Actionable Insights: Modern reporting tools pinpoint vulnerabilities with precision.
-You can identify high-risk individuals, see which departments are most susceptible (e.g., sales vs. engineering), and understand which attack types are most effective, allowing for targeted intervention.
+You can identify high-risk individuals, see which departments are most susceptible (e.g., sales vs. engineering), and learn which attack types land most often.
+Sales.
+Finance.
+HR.
+That’s usually where it hurts most.
+Target intervention there.

 What Makes a Phishing Simulation Automated or Agentic ?

-Before listing the tools, it is critical to understand the shift from “Automated” to “Agentic.”
-The terms are not interchangeable; they represent different levels of sophistication and autonomy.
+Before listing the tools, it’s worth understanding the shift from “Automated” to “Agentic.”
+The terms aren’t interchangeable.
+They represent different levels of autonomy entirely.

 Legacy automation from the early 2020s meant you selected a template, uploaded a CSV of users, scheduled the blast, and looked at a static report.
-Today, agentic automation means the software acts as an autonomous operator, requiring virtually no human input after initial setup.
+Agentic automation is different.
+No constant hand-holding.
+The software acts as an autonomous operator, requiring virtually no human input after initial setup.

 Manual vs. Automated vs. Agentic Simulation